Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 - Miami has played eight games, with four wins against the spread.

-- This season, the Hurricanes won ATS in their only game as a favorite of 10.5 points or more.
+- The Hurricanes have been favored by 10 points or more once this season and covered the spread.

-- Miami's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- Miami has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).

-- Miami is 4-0 against the spread and 3-1 overall in games when it records more than 28.5 points.
+- When Miami records more than 28.5 points, it is 4-0 against the spread and 3-1 overall.

 - Find the latest spread and moneyline odds for Miami at SISportsbook.